 Spectrum (Queer-Straight Student Alliance)

-Spectrum is Elon’s Queer-Straight Student Alliance with general meetings Monday Nights at 6PM in Moseley 211.
+Spectrum is Elon’s Queer-Straight Student Alliance.
 It’s a great space to find a new friend, get connected, share stories, and learn more about ourselves and our journeys!
 Please join us in our weekly meetings!
 Email us at firstname.lastname@example.org and follow us on Facebook.

 EFFECT (Elon Feminists)

 EFFECT seeks to improve campus climate by spreading the values of intersectional feminism via discussion and activism.
-We meet Monday Nights at 6PM in Moseley 216/217, and we host events that bring awareness to still existing inequalities, including the Walk Against Victim-Blaming and Support Survivors Week!
+We host events that bring awareness to still existing inequalities, including the Walk Against Victim-Blaming and Support Survivors Week!
 Email us at email@example.com and follow us on Facebook.

 SPARKS (Peer Health Educators)